MichaelCurrin/jekyll-actions-quickstart/README.md

 - You use an all-one Jekyll + GH Pages action, like the one in this project and tutorial.
 - Or use a separate action for Jekyll and then another for GH Pages for more modularity (you can swap out one action easily and you can reuse the GH PAges deploy action for other projects like for React).
-- Or you can avoid premade actions and write all the low-level code yourself (not recommended.
+- Or you can avoid pre-made actions and write all the low-level code yourself (not recommended.

 The approaches have varying levels of security.

-- Some flows use the GitHub-generated `GITHUB_TOKEN`, which only has access to one repo during workflow run and is _very_ secure.
+- Some flows use the GitHub-generated `GITHUB_TOKEN`.
+This only has access to one repo during workflow a run, is never seen by a human and so is _very_ secure.
-- Others like the one used in project use a user-generated Personal Access Token which has access to update _all_ your public repos and so is _less_ secure.
+- Other flows expect a user-generated Personal Access Token.
+This has access to update _all_ of your public repos and requires you to generate and store it.
+It might get abused by a vulnerable or malicious Action.
+It is _less_ secure.

 ## Requirements